the Royal Porcelain Factory

 Although the Royal Porcelain Works was not reestablished as such after the restoration of the Bourbon monarchy in 1815, local private production of ceramics continued and, indeed, continues today with the production of decorative tiles in both majolica and porcelain for many purposes (including some very personal ones!).
 Small factories are located in Campania and Benevento.
 Also, ceramic sculpture is still created.
 I started to think about writing this entry when I went searching for the origins of a six-foot statue of the Neapolitan revolutionary, Masaniello.
 The statue (photo, left) is done in glazed terracotta and is in the church of the Carmine.
 It bears the name of the sculptor, Raffaele Vaccarella, who created the work in the late 1800s.
 I actually found the small family workshop, still in existence and run by the grandson of the sculptor.
 He was kind enough to give me a book written by his own father, Giuseppe Vaccarella, called L'Arte della Maiolica, from which I have taken the image in this paragraph.

-to main index to art portal
+to art portal